 Although benefits from these schemes will not be payable until an officer or staff member retires, the Chief Constable and PCC Group is required to disclose this future commitment based on the full cost calculated based on the time employees become eligible to retire.
-This future net liability and annual current cost are calculated by an independent actuary in accordance with International Standards (IAS19).
+This future net liability and annual current cost are calculated by an independent actuary in accordance with International Accounting Standard (IAS19).

-Accounting for this commitment has a substantial impact on the net worth of the Balance Sheet, resulting in a negative reserves on the Chief Constable Balance Sheet totalling $\pm 1,385.7m$ (2021/22 $\pm 2,160.5.0m$ ).
-The police officer pension scheme has the majority share of the deficit at $\pm 1,401.9m$ (2021/22 $\pm 1,994.1m$ ).
-The police staff scheme was measured as an asset of $\pm 16.2m$ in 2022/23, moving from a liability of $\pm 166.4m$ in 2021/22.
-Statutory arrangements are in place to fund this deficit which means the Chief Constable maintains a healthy financial position and can continue to operate on a going concern basis.
+Accounting for this commitment has a substantial impact on the net worth of the Balance Sheet, resulting in a negative reserves on the Chief Constable's Balance Sheet totalling £1,395.1m (2022/23 £1,411.6m).
+This is a net figure as the staff pension scheme has a surplus (asset) of £62.3m.
+The police officer pension scheme has a deficit at £1,457.4m (2022/23 £1,427.4m).
+The police staff scheme was measured as an asset of £62.3m (£16.2m in 2022/23), moving from a liability of £166.4m in 2021/22.
+This is before any Asset Ceiling Adjustment has been made.
+Statutory arrangements are in place to fund the deficit which means the Chief Constable maintains a healthy financial position and can continue to operate on a going concern basis.

-The value of the Police Staff pension scheme is assessed triennially and the employer's contribution is adjusted in line with the actuary's recommendations.
-The latest triennial valuation completed in April 2022 resulted in employer's contributions remaining at 16,5% with the additional payments depending on the payroll figure.
-If the payroll increases the payments increase and if the payroll decreases the payments decrease.
+The value of the Police Staff pension scheme is assessed triennially, and the employer's contribution is adjusted in line with the actuary's recommendations.
+The latest triennial valuation completed in April 2022 resulted in employer's contributions remaining at 16.5% with the additional payments depending on the payroll figure.
+If the payroll increases the payments increase, and if the payroll decreases the payments decrease.

-For the police officers pension fund the employer's contribution rate for the 2022/23 year was 31.0%.
-In 2022/23 costs in excess of the employer's contribution were met by the Home Office by way of the Pension Top-Up Grant and an additional grant of £2.0m.
+For the police officers pension fund the employer's contribution rate for the 2023/24 year was 31.0%.
+In 2023/24 costs in excess of the employer's contribution were met by the Home Office by way of the Pension Top-Up Grant and an additional grant of £2.0m.